Corps of Commissionaires (United Kingdom)

 The Corps of Commissionaires is a British security firm that has regional offices around the UK.
 It is the oldest security company in the world.
-Currently trading under the name Corps Security, it is a supplier of specialist security solutions and also owns a monitoring facility in the UK, the Corps Monitoring Centre or CMC.
+Currently trading under the name Corps Security, it is a supplier of specialist security and also owns a monitoring facility in the UK, the Corps Monitoring Centre or CMC.

 History

 The Corps of Commissionaires was founded in 1859 by Captain Sir Edward Walter KCB (1823-1904).
 Walter was the first to find an effective remedy to provide jobs for ex-servicemen who were willing and able to work after the Crimean War.

 It is the oldest security company in the world.
 Currently trading as 'Corps Security', the head of the company has always been the British monarch.
-This tradition began with Queen Victoria and continues through to the present day with Queen Elizabeth II.
+This tradition began with Queen Victoria and continues through to the present day with King Charles III.
 In 2009, the Corps celebrated its 150th anniversary with a reception hosted at St James's Palace by the Queen and the Duke of Edinburgh at which 48 commissionaires formed a guard of honour.